MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 8. In **Table 3: MVC Views**, add a view using the following information:
     - Controller name: **CommentController**
     - View name: **DisplayComments**
-    - Action description: **This partial view, which is used on the DisplayPhoto form, displays all the Comments associated with the current Photo**
+    - Action description: **This partial view, which is used on the DisplayPhoto form, displays all the comments associated with the current photo.**

 9. In **Table 3: MVC Views**, add a view using the following information:
     - Controller name: **CommentController**
     - View name: **AddComment**
-    - Action description: **This view displays a form with which the user can create a new comment for a specified Photo**
+    - Action description: **This view displays a form that the user can use to create a new comment for a photo.**

 10. Merge all the rows in the **Controller** column that belong to the **CommentController** controller, and save the document.